josevnz/OracleCloudHomeLab/README.md

   tags: certbot_install
 ```

-In our case certboot prints a message if the certificate is not yet due for renewal, if that output is missing then we trigger the Nginx restart.
+In our case certboot prints a message if the certificate is not yet due for renewal, if that output is missing then we trigger the Nginx restart (see [defining changed](https://docs.ansible.com/ansible/latest/user_guide/playbooks_error_handling.html#defining-changed)):

 ```yaml
 - name: Get SSL certificate